theonedev/onedev/readme.md

 Being an open source product does not mean that features of OneDev are compromised compared to other commercial products.
 Instead it has many benefits:

-### Git Management

-* Language aware symbol search and navigation.
+* Language aware symbol search.
+Symbol navigation in source code and diff.
+Outline display and search.
+Works for every commit.
 Currently supports Java, JavaScript, C, C++, CSharp, Go, PHP, Python, CSS, SCSS, LESS and R.

   ![Symbol Search](introduction/symbol-search.gif)